 Fellow YouTuber Casey Neistat (4.2 million subs/1 BILLION views) sports a classic size Datejust with a white dial on a black Everest rubber strap.
-Model 116200, 36mm, stick dial, all steel with a smooth bezel.
+Model 116200, 36mm, stick dial with a roulette date wheel, all steel with a smooth bezel.
 Powered by an automatic caliber 3135.

 The wristshot pics here are from when he recently took a spill off his Boosted Board and his watch stopped working.
 Ironically, this comes only a few weeks after we left a comment on one of his videos jokingly saying “You can’t break a Rolex, Casey!”